nielsbasjes/yauaa/src/main/docs/NOTES-shading-dependencies.md

             </artifactSet>
           </configuration>
         </execution>

       </executions>
     </plugin>

 Problem 2: Transitive dependencies
 ===
 Turns out that a shaded jar still contains the original pom.xml that references the shaded dependencies.
 As a consequence the downstream users (like the udfs in this project) still include the entire set of dependencies (not used by the code) in addition to the shaded versions (used by the code).

 This is a known problem in the Maven shade plugin: https://issues.apache.org/jira/browse/MSHADE-36

+For which I've put up a pull request: https://github.com/apache/maven-shade-plugin/pull/25

 Solution 2: Inject the dependency-reduced-pom.xml into the final jar
 ===
 This way building an external project no longer includes things like Antlr and Guava a second time.

 Script: inject-dependency-reduced-pom-into-jar.sh: